MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P11-Introduction-to-CoreData/content.md

 import UIKit
 import CoreData

-class SampleClass {
+class ExampleClass {
 	// ...
 }
 ```

 # Core Data Object Types

 You can use _Core Data_ to generate simple data models for you.
-Behind the scenes, _Core Data_ creates a new class definition that subclasses `NSManagedObject`.
+You won't see the code in your project, but behind the scenes, _Core Data_ creates a new class definition that subclasses `NSManagedObject`.

 For instance, we could use _Core Data_ to automatically generate a data model of type `Person`. _Core Data_ would define the following class definition:

 ```
 class Person: NSManagedObject {

 		@NSManaged var name = ""
 		@NSManaged var age = 0
 }
 ```

 Notice that `Person` subclasses `NSManagedObject`.
 This is super important in order for our `Person` data model to interact with _Core Data_.
-Luckily, we won't have to handle any of this code in our _Notes_ app. _Core Data_ will do it for us.
+Remember, we won't have to write or handle any of this code in our _Notes_ app. _Core Data_ will do it for us.

 ## Initializing a Core Data Object